kubedb/docs/docs/guides/pgbouncer/initialization/gitsync.md

 The `git-sync` container has one required flags:
 - `--repo`  – specifies the remote Git repository to sync.

-Here, the value of the `--link` argument must match the value of `spec.init.script.scriptPath`.
-The `--link` argument creates a symlink that always points to the latest synced data.

 > To know more about `git-sync` configuration visit this [link](https://github.com/kubernetes/git-sync).

 Now, wait until `pb` has status `Ready`. i.e,